 For example, in my postdoc research I developed a novel socio-ecological-technological approach to indicate how, and how much, mineral phosphorus can be realistically replaced by recovered phosphorus from wastewater.
 My cross-disciplinary research, carried out within a team including researchers from environmental technology, soil sciences, crop sciences and sociology, indicates knowledge gaps in and across different disciplines ànd urges for a transition in fertiliser use.

-Likewise, in my PhD study I questioned what the introduction of efficient drip irrigation does with a farmer-managed irrigation system in Morocco, its institutions and irrigators’ water use practices.
+Likewise in my PhD study (see DRiP project) I questioned what the introduction of efficient drip irrigation does with a farmer-managed irrigation system in Morocco, its institutions and irrigators’ water use practices.
 I studied the socio-technical co-shaping of irrigation institutions and infrastructures, mapped the re-allocations of water flows that accompanied the irrigation modernization and explored what drip irrigation does for and with farmers.